bommbomm34/bommbomm34.github.io/content/privacy-policy/latin-defense.md

 ## Data collection

 The game saves your savegame locally.
 It doesn't send any data to us or third parties.
-Your savegame leaves not your device.
-Your save game includes, but not limited to:
+Your savegame does not leave your device.
+Your savegame includes, but is not limited to:

-- State of vocabs
+- State of vocabularies
 - Amount of denar
 - Owned provinces
 - Life of provinces
 - Life of your province
-- Amount of common, rare, legendary soldiers
+- Number of common, rare, and legendary soldiers
-- Amount of common, rare, legendary farmers
+- Number of common, rare, and legendary farmers

 It doesn't contain any personal data.

 ## Data deletion

-Click on RESET in *Settings* to delete your entire savegame.
+Click RESET in Settings to delete your entire savegame.

+## Contact

+If you have questions about the privacy policy, ask at: bommbomm34@perhof.org